 Leasing contracts will stipulate that you are responsible for wiping the disk before you send the device back and will remind you to do so.
 The manufacturer will also provide you with a disk erasure program, but it does not truly wipe your disk completely!
 It only tells the operating system to release the space on the disk but the files may still be there.

 What is the solution?
-We recommend a three step process.
+We recommend a three-step process.

-First, implement a company policy that oversees the flow of all electronic devices and their memory – not just copiers and printers.
+Step 1: Implement a company policy that oversees the flow of all electronic devices and their memory – not just copiers and printers.
 The policy should state that all memory and disk drives need to be wiped and checked when their lease ends.

-Second, consider purchasing a security kit to wipe the entire disk of your copiers and printers.
+Step 2: Consider purchasing a security kit to wipe the entire disk of your copiers and printers.
 This will ensure your data can’t be accessed by anyone after the device leaves your office.

-Lastly, while you’re in the process of renewing your lease, negotiate a deal with the leasing company to make it their responsibility to ensure the MFD doesn’t contain any of your sensitive information when the device is resold.
+Step 3: While you’re in the process of renewing your lease, negotiate a deal with the leasing company to make it their responsibility to ensure the MFD doesn’t contain any of your sensitive information when the device is resold.